-On 4-15-2014, the Wraco Lodge Dam collapsed causing water to flow into an already flooded Muskegon River.
+On 4/15/2014, the Wraco Lodge Dam in Roscommon County, immediately north of Gladwin County, collapsed causing water to flow into an already flooded Muskegon River.
 The dam was considered to be a low risk dam as this additional water caused the wash out of several roads, but did not cause any damage to property or harm to human life.